-If there is significant concern with respect to possible self-incrimination because of potential or pending criminal charges, the Chair may defer the COD resolution until any criminal charges or other external matters have been resolved with the exception of complaints in the nature of Title IX sexual misconduct cases.
-(See also Section XII-B).
+In general, the COD will proceed with its process without waiting for the resolution of criminal, civil, or other legal actions arising from the same set of facts that caused a COD complaint.
+In very rare circumstances, the Chair may defer the COD resolution until any criminal charges or other external matters have been resolved with the exception of complaints in the nature of Title IX sexual misconduct cases, which may not be deferred.
+(See also Section XIII-B).